AetherOSX/Aether-Agent/README.md

 cp .env.example .env
 ```

 Note: .env is optional.
-If your planning to run multiple distinct agents, you can pass secrets through the character JSON
+If you plan to run multiple distinct agents, you can pass secrets through the character JSON.

-### Automatically Start Eliza
+### Automatically Start Ether

-This will run everything to setup the project and start the bot with the default character.
+This will run everything to set up the project and start the bot with the default character.

 ```bash
 sh scripts/start.sh